Blogging Advice: How to Tell Google that You Blog

 I was curious nonetheless.
 When you take a look at the image above you will see my rankings for the search phrase [seo blog].

 You might notice that they are rather inconsistent.
-SEO 2.0 even disappeared for some days lately from the top 100 for seo blog.
+SEO 2.0 even disappeared for some days from the top 100 for the query [seo blog].
 Why, you might ask?

 - Was SEO 2.0 less of a SEO blog during those days?
 Take a guess.